Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

 \subsubsection{Estimate Paths}

-In this section, we estimate the maximum score achievable by concatenating an arbitrary number of concepts to a label.
+In this section, we estimate the maximum IoU achievable by concatenating an arbitrary number of concepts to a label.
 If the explanation length were unbounded, this maximum would converge to 1, making the heuristic uninformative.
-However, compositional explanations are inherently bounded, as long explanations would not aid user understanding; in practice, the maximum length is typically small (e.g., 3).
+However, compositional explanations are inherently bounded, as long explanations would not aid user understanding; in practice, the maximum length is typically small (i.e., 3).
 This boundedness allows us to produce tighter estimates.
-Given a label $L$, our goal is to estimate the numerator and denominator in \Cref{th:align} for all possible paths obtained by concatenating additional concepts through logic operators.
+Given a label $L$, our goal is to estimate the numerator and denominator in \Cref{th:align} for all possible \textbf{paths obtained by concatenating additional concepts through logic operators}.
 To this end, we introduce the \emph{maximum and minimum improvement}.
-For each sample, we extract the $top-n$ and $bottom-n$ values for each quantity and compute cumulative sums into the $Top$ and $Bott$ vectors, starting from the largest or smallest values, respectively.
+For each sample, we extract the $n$ highest and $n$ lowest values for each quantity and compute their cumulative sums into the $Top$ and $Bott$ vectors, starting from the largest or smallest values, respectively.
 For example, $Top_k(I^C)_x$ represents the cumulative sum of the common intersection values of the $k$ concepts with the highest scores for that quantity.
-These quantities, combined with \Cref{cor:operators} and the equations in \Cref{sec:labelquanti}, allow us to compute the maximum and minimum factors for OR, AND, and AND NOT exclusive paths (i.e., paths where only one operator is used from that point onward to concatenate additional concepts) :
+These quantities, combined with \Cref{cor:operators} and the equations in \Cref{sec:labelquanti}, allow us to compute the maximum and minimum factors for $\lor$, $\land$, and $\land\neg$ exclusive paths (i.e., paths where only one operator is used from that point onward to concatenate additional concepts and at least 1 concept is added to the label):

 where $t$ denotes the difference between the maximum length and the length of the label $L$.
 To estimate the values for paths involving multiple operators, we take the maximum and minimum of each quantity across the operators considered (see \Cref{appx:combinations} for a discussion about explicitly modeling every possible combination).
-Among the paths, we also include the \emph{final path}, computed by \Cref{th:align}, to denote the case where the label is not further expanded.
+To these paths, we also add the \emph{final path}, computed by \Cref{th:align}, to denote the case where the label is not further expanded.

-These estimates are finally used to compute the maximum and the minimum dIoU:
+These factors are finally used to compute the maximum and the minimum dIoU: